-This command is not supported on a Catalyst 4900M chassis running Supervisor Engine 6-E.
+This command is not supported on the Supervisor Engine 6-E and the Catalyst 4900M chassis.

 When you enter the clear qos command, the way that the counters work is affected and the traffic that is normally restricted could be forwarded for a short period of time.